Kolkata college student held for allegedly inciting violence against Mamata Banerjee amid protests

 The MP later defended his statement saying: “In the name of a strike, if they [doctors] go out and people don’t get treatment, naturally their anger will fall on them.
 We can’t save them.”

-Resident doctors in many parts of the country have been on strike since August 13, demanding justice for the trainee doctor as well as legal safeguards for health workers.
+Resident doctors in many parts of the country have been on strike since August 13, demanding justice for the trainee doctor as well as enhanced legal safeguards for health workers.
 Out patient department services have been hit and elective surgeries have been postponed in some regions due to the strike.

-The police have arrested 25 persons in connection with the vandalism till now.
+The police have arrested 25 persons in connection with the vandalism so far.